 Another tool you can use is Pingdom.
-This is one of the most popular tools to check page speed of your website and it’s free.
-To check your page speed, enter the URL of your website, location of your test and click on the ‘Start test’ button.
+This is one of the most popular tools to check the page speed of your website and it’s free.
+To check your page speed, enter the URL of your website, location of your test, and click on the ‘Start Test’ button.

 Pingdom gives you options to pick out of 5 locations.
 The location you pick should be close to where your website is hosted.

 Below is an example of a summary result of a Pingdom test.
 This gives you details like performance grade, load time, page size, number of requests, faster than, and tested from.